18F/handbook/_pages/how-we-work/tools/slack.md

 ---
 title: Slack
+tags:
+- TTS legend
 ---

-Slack is a chat client that provides us with a centralized way to communicate without overloading our inboxes.
+Slack is a chat client that might or might not have been invented by TTS alum Will Slack that provides us with a centralized way to communicate without overloading our inboxes.

 ## Setup